Fawley Power Station: History

-The electricity output, in GWh, is shown graphically:The high output in 1984/5 as associated with the 1984/5 Miners' Strike, and the shortage of coal for coal-fired power stations.
+The high output in 1984/5 as associated with the 1984/5 Miners' Strike, and the shortage of coal for coal-fired power stations.
 There were also 4 × 17.5 MW auxiliary gas turbine generators on the Fawley site giving a total output of 70 MW, these machines had been commissioned in September 1969.

 Two units were mothballed in 1995, leaving the station with a capacity of only 1,000 MW.

 Proposed Fawley B station

 CEGB plans for a coal-fired Fawley B station were not pursued following privatisation of the industry in the late 1980s.

 Closure

 On 18 September 2012, RWE npower announced they would be shutting down Fawley power station by the end of March 2013, due to the EU Large Combustion Plant Directive.
 The power station was duly shut on 31 March 2013 after more than 40 years in operation.

 Impact on wildlife

 When the plant was operating, the screens on the plant's cooling water lines were found to kill as many as 50,000 fish a week.
 By the 1980s, intermittent plant operation meant that the annual kill total was around 200,000.
 While this may have resulted in reduced numbers of some species such as bass, others such as sand smelt seemed unaffected.